wooga/locker/README.md

 To achieve "atomic" updates, the write is done in two phases, voting and commiting.

-In the voting phase, the client calls every master node and asks for a promise that the node can later set the key.
-This promise will block any other user from also receiving a promise for that key.
+In the voting phase, the client asks every master node for a promise that the node can later set the key.
+The promise is only granted if the current value is what the client expects.
+The promise will block any other clients from also receiving a promise for that key.

 If the majority of the master nodes gives the client the promise (quorum), the client can go ahead and commit the lock.
 If a positive